jastill/ShakeForSupport/README.md

 # ShakeForSupport
-Example iOS code for Shake for Support
+Example iOS code for Shake for Support.

+Provided only as a reference